 Looking for the best all-inclusive Cancun resorts for families?
 Consider Hotel Xcaret Mexico !

-While our family hasn’t had the opportunity to vacation in Mexico yet, my friend and Tiny Globetrotters co-moderator Jordan visited Hotel Xcaret with her toddler and kid and has tons of helpful feedback and planning tips for families who are considering going.
+My friend and Tiny Globetrotters co-moderator Jordan visited Hotel Xcaret Cancun with her toddler and kid and has tons of helpful feedback and planning tips for families who are considering going.
 Read on for all of Jordan’s great advice!

 Note: Jordan’s family visited in fall 2019, so some things will be a little different now.
-Hotel Xcaret has implemented new health and safety measures that cover cleaning, distancing, mask wearing and more.
-They offer free antigen tests on-site, and through March 31st 2021 they’ll let you quarantine at the resort for free for 14 days if you test positive before you’re supposed to fly back to the US.
+Hotel Xcaret has implemented new health and safety measures.

 - How to get to Hotel Xcaret